jacknlliu/apriltags_ros/README.md

 # Usage
 Put all these three directories into a `catkin_ws/src` directory.
 And then use `catkin_make` to build this package.

+# Resources
+Pre-generated tag families can be found in [AprilTag official website](https://april.eecs.umich.edu/software/apriltag.html).

 # Reference